Administration of Estates, Trusts, and Guardianships

 • Irrevocable Living Trusts

-• Usually created as a separate trust instrument or document detailing the initial funding source of a trust and limited to the beneficiaries listed in the trust.
+• Usually created as a separate trust instrument or document detailing the initial funding source of a trust.
+It is limited to the beneficiaries listed in the trust.

-• Can lapse or be found void if no property is left in the trust at the time it is set to vest, which is different than the time of creation (the trust must state the initial property set aside to fund it upon its creation)
+• It can lapse or be found void if no property is left in the trust when it is set to vest.
+That will be different than the time of the creation of the trust.
+This trust must state the initial property set aside to fund it upon its creation)

-• Generally cannot be modified once made, as that is the point of transferring control of property to a trust and having it managed by a trustee
+• Generally, it cannot be modified once made.
+That is the point of transferring control of property to a trust and having it managed by a trustee

 Testamentary Trusts